AdelaideAuto-IDLab/PhysicalBackdoorDetectors/README.md

 # Poisoning Stage

-1. Poison the clean dataset
+1. Poison the clean dataset (This step is not necessary for artifact evaluation.
+You can skip to Evaluation section)

 - Follow the command to poison clean dataset: